rukhUT/BMI_C-Sections/README.md

 # BMI_C-Sections
-BMI linearly predicts probability of c-section
+BMI linearly predicts probability of c-section with an R-squared of 0.999!

-This project explores CDC births data to investigate variables that predict risk factors for delivery via Caesarian section.
+This project explores CDC birth data to investigate variables that predict risk factors for delivery via Caesarian section.

 Data:
 * 3.8M births